 Sources of inspiration

-Initially, whenSoftware thought of Doom, they didn’t think of their game as a first-person shooter.
-Like other Wolfenstein 3D or Catacomb 3D games of the same time, Mr. John Romero – one ofSoftware’s founders called Doom a “maze game” (maze).
-This is the name of a classic game genre when technology is still not advanced enough, so everything in a 3D game is square – from corridors, rooms to terrain.
-Characters in the game will move in a 3D maze, with 90-degree perpendicular walls, divided into square grids that are just enough to fit an array of walls, a door, a drum, or a monster. .
-Almost every game released in the early 80s of the last century was a maze game like this, from Might & Magic to Ultima, from Eye of the Beholder to Catacomb 3D.
+When Doom’s software, though, they didn’t think of their game as a first-person shooter.
+Like other Wolfenstein 3D or Catacomb 3D games of the same time, Mr. John Romero – one of the software’s founders, called Doom a “maze game” (maze).
+This is the name of a classic game genre when technology is still not advanced enough, so everything in a 3D game is square – from corridors, rooms to the terrain.
+Characters in the game will move in a 3D maze, with 90-degree perpendicular walls, divided into square grids that are just enough to fit an array of walls, a door, a drum, or a monster.
+Every game released in the early 80s of the last century was a maze game like this, from Might & Magic to Ultima, from Eye of the Beholder to Catacomb 3D.

 Id Software is not out of this trend, but they want to make a maze game better than all their predecessors.
 Romero knew he could do this after seeing Wayout (1982), a game that showed it was possible to allow the character to rotate 360 degrees in 3D.
-Software took 9 years to be able to make such a 3D game (Hovertank One), but creating the game I wanted made Id Software very happy.
-From this achievement, Software “won the storm” and after two years of development, we have the first Doom title launched in 1993.
+Software took nine years to make such a 3D game (Hovertank One), but I wanted to be made Id Software very happy.
+From this achievement, Software “won the storm,” and after two years of development, we have the first Doom title launched in 1993.

 The first idea

 When software wanted to make a fascinating labyrinth game, they immediately thought of Dungeons & Dragons and the demons.
 Because both John failed to kill the demons in their board game, they wanted the player’s character to be able to prevent that.
-They also want the game to take place in a future setting to differentiate themselves from the context of World War 2 (Wolfenstein 3D was finalized bySoftware and released in 1992, a year before Doom launched).
-In addition, becauseSoftware employees love the two movies, Alien and Evil Dead 2, they want to add a bit of horror, a little dark humor to the game they are cherishing.
+They also want the game to take place in a future setting to differentiate themselves from the context of World War 2 (Wolfenstein 3D was finalized by software and released in 1992, a year before Doom launched).
+Also, because software employees love the two movies, Alien and Evil Dead 2, they want to add a bit of horror, a little dark humor to the cherishing game.

-With these basic ideas, Mr. Tom Hall – famous designer ofSoftware – painted the framework for Doom.
+With these basic ideas, Mr. Tom Hall – a famous designer of software – painted the Doom framework.
 Gamers will be on the satellite Phobos of Mars, where UAC Corporation is researching teleportation technology.
 In an experiment, they accidentally open the gate to hell.
-This is a very unique setting because usually people only think of hell in fantasy games set in the Middle Ages, but nobody thinks of finding hell in space.
-In addition, Evil Dead 2 also makes chainsaws and shotguns appear in Doom, paving the way for decades to storm the two weapons in shooting games.
+This is a unique setting because usually, people only think of hell in fantasy games set in the Middle Ages, but nobody thinks of finding hell in space.
+Besides, Evil Dead 2 also makes chainsaws and shotguns appear in Doom, paving the way for decades to storm the two weapons in shooting games.

-But Doom is an exception withSoftware, because it is the only game that the development team always says that they have to make the best game possible.
+But Doom is an exception with software because it is the only game that the development team always says to make the best game possible.
 Perhaps that is why they continue to succeed with Doom 2, Doom 3 and once again shocked the reboot version of Doom launched in 2016.

 Although Doom has been so successful, Software still has one thing that is not satisfied with the game.
-Romero said he wishedSoftware had more time to create more screens for Doom.
-The reason for this is because they were very busy during 1992-1993, because Wolfenstein 3D was just released, design leader Tom Hall left and Sandy Petersen took the position.
+Romero said he wish the software had more time to create more screens for Doom.
+This is because they were swamped during 1992-1993 because Wolfenstein 3D was just released, design leader Tom Hall left, and Sandy Petersen took the position.
 When taking office, Mr. Sandy had to dig back all that Mr. Tom Hall had created and modified or expanded them if necessary.

-Meanwhile, Mr. Romero himself “flooded the neck” in a mountain of work ranging from creating a Level Editor for the game, programming every detail that happens in a game screen, a save – load feature, an installation app ordering games, protecting copyrights … This amount of work made Mr. Romero express that he did not have much time to create screens for Doom, and that was the only thing he felt regretful.
-“I still think Doom is excellent, but it could be even better,” concludesSoftware co-founder.
+Meanwhile, Mr. Romero himself “flooded the neck” in a mountain of work ranging from creating a Level Editor for the game, programming every detail that happens in a game screen, a save – load feature, an installation app ordering games, protecting copyrights.
+This amount of work made Mr. Romero express that he did not have much time to create screens for Doom, which was the only thing he felt regretful.
+“I still think Doom is excellent, but it could be even better,” concludes Software co-founder.